Supporting learning for life and for all.

 “Our Theatre” by Shakespeare’s Globe

-The Harris Foundation for Lifelong Learning has entered into an arrangement with the Globe Theatre to encourage children, their parents, teachers and friends in the Southwark area to develop communication skills and self-esteem.
+The Harris Foundation for Lifelong Learning has an arrangement with the Globe Theatre to encourage children, their parents, teachers and friends in the Southwark area to develop communication skills and self-esteem.
 An important ingredient for future success is an ability to communicate – all part of “lifelong learning”.

 The project is under the banner of “Our Theatre”.

-Artis: Transforming Lives Through The Arts
+Artis Foundation: Transforming Lives Through the Arts

 The Harris Foundation for Lifelong Learning supports Artis – a creative learning charity.
 Artis works with schools across the country to enhance learning and promote wellbeing through the arts.
 Using music, dance and drama, Artis brings the school curriculum alive, helping to boost academic achievement, improve speaking & listening skills and build confidence and self-esteem.